 LLCs.
 Members pay state taxes on their share of LLC income on personal tax returns.
 In addition, most LLCs themselves have to file an additional state tax form.
 The specific form used will depend on how the LLC is classified for federal tax purposes.
 LLCs classified as corporations for federal tax purposes must pay Utah's franchise tax.
 In addition, Utah LLCs must file an annual renewal with the Utah DCCC.
 See Utah LLC Annual Report and Tax Requirements for more information.

 Corporations.
-Shareholders must pay states taxes on their dividends from the corporation.
+Shareholders must pay state taxes on their dividends from the corporation.
 A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
-Moreover, the corporation itself is subject to Utah’s franchise tax.
+Moreover, the corporation itself is subject to Utah's franchise tax.
 Finally, corporations must file an annual renewal with the DCCC.

 If you have employees, you must also deal with state employer taxes.